 As Everest is south of the base camp, and because sunrise is delayed due to the height of surrounding mountains, the sun rises more in the southeast, and Everest is caught in a golden glow on a clear morning.
 Likewise with southwesterly Tibet EBC sunsets.

 The closer to winter the better the southerly sunrise effect.
 In May sunrise is from 7:00 to 7:30.
 In October sunrise is from 8:00 to 8:30.

 To preserve the environment around Mt.
-Everest, and because of the harsh conditions, there are no hotels after Rongbuk Monastery Guesthouse, 3.6 km (2.2 mi) north of EBC.
+Everest, the previous EBC site has been abandoned and the new site is near Rongbuk Monastery.
+Because of the harsh conditions, there are no hotels around EBC, except Rongbuk Monastery Guesthouse.

 If you are planning a Tibet tour with Mt.
 Everest Base Camp, please see our popular tour below for inspiration:

-Or you can contact us to tailor make a unique tour for you according to your interests.
+Or you can contact us to tailor-make a unique Tibet tour for you according to your interests.